Murderlon/the-things-network/README.md

 ##### Conclusion
 So what does this tell us about the target audience?
 It seems the most profound use of The Things Network is to experiment with LoRaWAN and secondly to pursue a commercial goal.
 But if you take the other non-commercial motivations like hobby's and research into account it's fair to say that most people are in it for themselves.
 The interest in LoRaWAN is further proven as it comes in as the second subject their most interested in, together with Community building.
 Further more, the companies these people work for seem to be the most into product development and also a surprisingly large education or research part.
 Overall does the target audience mainly consist of Software Developers who are also into Open Source development.

+---

 ### Data

 #### Analysis
+Because The Things Network recieves massive amounts of data every second real-time it became undoable to store everything.
+Instead, they **aggregate every 30 seconds, which is stored for 2 hours, and every hour, which is stored for 2 years**.
+Unfortunately the sets have to be manually exported from their backends.

+The following datasets are available:

-A Broker handles a range of device addresses and is responsible for finding the right Handler to forward each message to.
+- **Broker** - handles a range of device addresses and is responsible for finding the right Handler to forward each message to.

-The Handler is responsible for encryption, decryption and conversion of messages and for forwarding messages to applications
+- **Handler** - responsible for encryption, decryption and conversion of messages and for forwarding messages to applications
+- **Gateway** - the main building block of the network, the intermediary to the internet by recieving packets over LoRaWAN.

+There are also non-technical data sets available:

+- **Communities** - platform for meetups, discussing usecases, and helping each other out in the world of IoT.
+- **Labs** - place where user's share their creations and optional tutortials on how to recreate them.

+Lastly, TTN also has a public API called **[NOC](http://noc.thethingsnetwork.org:8085/api/v2/gateways)**, but it's subdue to heavy change in the foreseeable future as they're upgrading their stack from V2 to V3	.

+Below are listed the possible insights after careful analysis of all the individual data points from the available data sets.

 ##### Aggregations (30 sec & 1 hour summaries)
 ###### Broker / Handler

 * Apps with the most uplinks
 * Apps with the most downlinks